 Born in Mombin-Crochu, Haiti on January 25th, 1931 to Carmélie St-Fleur and Daméthas Desarmes, Yvonne enjoyed a happy and sheltered childhood.
 She quickly grew up to become a very elegant young lady, with a big and generous heart.
 Her love of all people, especially of small children, made her a popular choice when young couples were looking for a godmother to their newborns.

-To send flowers in memory of Yvonne Pradieu (Desarmes), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Yvonne Pradieu (Desarmes), please visit our Heartfelt Sympathies Store.

 After earning her “Brevet d’Études Vocationelles” at the Elie Dubois School for Girls in Port-au-Prince, she started on a teaching career path that eventually led her to the “École Rurale de Chatard” near Plaisance, where she met and fell in love with the quiet, kind and smart fellow teacher, Michel Théoma Pradieu.
 They married in 1962 and moved to Cap-Haïtien, where their modest home was always open and welcoming to members of their respective families.